standardweb3/standard-substrate/README.md

 # Get a fresh clone, or `cd` to where you have polkadot already:
 git clone https://github.com/paritytech/polkadot.git
 cd polkadot
-git checkout rococo-v1
+git checkout 8ab338b7cc2c860eb557adbb3723408054f77330

 # build WITH the real-overseer (required)
 cargo build --release

-# generaete the chainspec - note this file MUST be shared with all nodes!
+# generate the chainspec - note this file MUST be shared with all nodes!
 # Other nodes cannot generate it due to possible non-determanism
 ./target/release/polkadot build-spec --chain rococo-local --raw --disable-default-bootnode > rococo_local.json